ioxFR/checkmarx-cli-docker/README.md

 Docker image that integrate the last version of checkmarx CLI

-## Current CheckMarx CLI Version: 8.80.2
+## Current CheckMarx CLI Version: 8.90.2

+## Available versions
+- 8.8
+- 8.9

+Checkout release to see versions available and details

 ## Usage